warmshowers/Warmshowers.org/resources/development_docs/ws_development_env.md

 user-created files like profile pictures.
 Later you may want to actually populate this directory.
 (Note that since Warmshowers has been around since long before Drupal moved the files directory to sites/default/files, the files are still in /files.)
-* `cp settings.php ~/workspace/warmshowers/docroot/sites/default` - where settings.php comes
-from the files provided to you as described above.
-Just ask.

 ### Loading the partially sanitized database